United Ukrainian Ballet Company: History

 For its debut, the company decided to perform Giselle, in a new production staged by Ratmansky.
 Giselle was selected because the dancers were familiar with it, it required a large number of dancers, and it was not a Russian ballet.
 Ratmansky, who arrived at the Hague in June to rehearse Giselle, adapted from his 2019 reconstruction of Giselle for the Bolshoi Ballet, which used archival documents such as dance notation from the 19th-century.
 The production used sets and costumes borrowed from the Birmingham Royal Ballet, including a forest backdrop originally made for another ballet, Ashton's The Dream, now used for the second act of Giselle.

 On 13 August 2022, the company began tryout performances of Giselle in Alphen aan den Rijn, followed by appearances in Heerlen and Zwolle, before the production officially premiered in Amsterdam on 22 August, then toured to Rotterdam.
 In September, the troupe performed Giselle in the London Coliseum.
 The English National Opera provided its orchestra, with Ukrainian Viktor Oliynyk conducting.
 The troupe was joined by guest dancers who performed the lead roles, including Christine Shevchenko, Alexandr Trusch and Katja Khaniukova, all Ukrainians with positions at other ballet companies, as well as Alina Cojocaru, who is Romanian but was based in Ukraine during her training and early career.
 The proceeds went to the Disasters Emergency Committee Ukraine Humanitarian Appeal and the United Ukrainian Ballet Foundation.

 In October 2022, the troupe performed Swan Lake, staged by Elena Glurjidze and assisted by Sara Knight, in Singapore, Melbourne, Sydney and Adelaide, Australia.
 In February 2023, the troupe performed Giselle at the Kennedy Center in Washington D.C.
 Shevchenko returned as a guest artist.

 In March 2023, the company embarked on a Dutch tour for the mixed bill Dancing in Defiance, consisted of Wartime Elergy by Ratmansky, Falling Angels by Jiří Kylián, Step Lightly by Paul Lightfoot and Sol León, and Hopak, a Ukrainian folk dance, with choreography by Pavlo Virsky.
+In December 2023, the company toured the gala programme Ukraine 4 Ever, consisted of excerpts and new creations, in the Netherlands.

+In January 2024, the troupe announced it would cease touring and disband due to financial constraints.

 Documentary

-Front Row, a documentary about the United Ukrainian Ballet directed by Dutch filmmaker Miriam Guttmann, is slated to be released in 2024.
+Front Row, a documentary about the United Ukrainian Ballet directed by Dutch filmmaker Miriam Guttmann, was slated for release in 2024.